Apostille USA

 How Do I Authenticate a Birth Certificate in California?

-When it comes to getting an Apostille in California, you're in luck!
+When it comes to getting an Apostille in California, you’re in luck!
 You can walk in for same-day service at the Sacramento or Los Angeles office.
-Enjoy expedited services, notary assistance, and same-day processing.
+Enjoy , notary assistance, and same-day processing.
 Remember to bring the necessary documents and cover sheet with country info.
 Each Apostille costs $20 plus a $6 handling fee per signature.
+Credit card payments are accepted at the Sacramento office, but cash is not accepted at the Los Angeles office.
 Check the office locations and FAQs for a smooth process.